Premie NEC Risks

 Families whose child developed NEC or necrotizing enterocolitis while using an infant baby formula may be eligible to file a claim against the manufacturers of Similac and Enfamil.
 Click here to learn more.

 Throughout these stages, treatments may include stopping feeding for a period of time, the draining of air and fluid from the stomach and intestine, IV and antibiotics, and x-rays.
 When these interventions don't work to resolve premie formula NEC, the last line of treatment is surgery to remove dead intestinal tissue.
-Up to 40% of cases require surgery, and 15-40% of preterm infants who develop NEC do not survive.
+Between 20 and 40% of cases require surgery, and 25-50% of preterm infants who develop NEC do not survive.

 - Swollen, red, tender abdomen